-As always, I hope you enjoy today’s holidays and observances, a music link to Manfred Mann, factoids of interest for this day in history, a relevant quote from Robert G. Ingersoll, while looking forward to enjoying a bowl of gumbo (killer recipe below), blessed with a positive attitude and secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Justin Timberlake, factoids of interest for this day in history, the fact that you are not nefastous and a relevant quote from a Henry Knox on the U.S. Navy, secure in the knowledge that if you want to find a gift for any memorable events like college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 1965 Number One Song—celebrating the number one song in 1965 on a run of 4 weeks in that position “Yesterday” by the Beatles.
-Here is a recording of the Beatles performing the song: https://www.youtube.com/watch?v=jo505ZyaCbA
+3. 2006 Number One Song— the number one song in 2006 on a run of 7 weeks in that position was “Sexy Back’” by Justin Timberlake.
+Here is a recording of the song: https://www.youtube.com/watch?v=3gOHvDP_vCs

 On this day in: